Scoring, Payment Adjustment, and Hardship Information

 The scores for each of the individual measures are added together to calculate the total Promoting Interoperability score of up to 100 possible points for each eligible hospital or CAH.
 A total score of 50 points or more will satisfy the requirement to report on the objectives and measures of meaningful use, which is one of the requirements for an eligible hospital or CAH to be considered a meaningful EHR user and avoid a downward payment adjustment.
 Eligible hospitals or CAHs scoring below 50 points will not be considered meaningful EHR users.

 Review the 2020 (PDF) Promoting Interoperability Scoring Methodology fact sheet for more information.

 Medicare Payment Adjustment Fact Sheets

-- Medicare Eligible Hospital Payment Adjustment and Hardship Exception information can be found here (PDF).
+- Medicare Eligible Hospital and CAH Payment Adjustment and Hardship Exception information can be found here (PDF).

 Medicare Hardship Exception Information

 Eligible hospitals and CAHs may be exempted from the Medicare downward payment adjustment if they can show that compliance with the requirement for being a meaningful EHR user would result in a significant hardship.
 To be considered for an exception (to avoid a downward payment adjustment), eligible hospitals and CAHs must complete and submit a Hardship Exception Application.
 If approved, the hardship exception is valid for only one payment adjustment year.
 Eligible hospitals and CAHs would need to submit a new application for subsequent years and in no case may an eligible hospital or CAH be granted an exception for more than 5 years.